vidushi1920/Data-Analysis-of-an-E-COMMERCE-website/README.md

 # Data
 There were a total of three datasets available for analysis.
-First - Dataset including type, subtype, profit, amount, and quantity of each order along with their order id.
+1. Dataset including type, subtype, profit, amount, and quantity of each order along with their order id.
-Second - Dataest including order id, name of the customer, and  their address.
+2. Dataest including order id, name of the customer, and  their address.
-Third - Dataset included target for each category for different months.
+3. Dataset included target for each category for different months.

 # Results
 The results of analysis have been compiled into a powerpoint presentation linked below.